smudge/decks/railsconf-2022/slides.md

 needed to.
 So it was "push button" deploys, but I'd call it"push button and cross fingers"

-Lastly, who maintained it?
+Lastly, who owned it?
 Well, us.
 The engineering team closest to the need for its existence (and most incentivized to do the work).

 And so, now that we had this list, we started crossing things out.